SHORT BREAKS - For availability and details of short breaks please contact us.

 Dobby Lodge Is located on Skiddaw View Holiday Park which is to the North of Keswick this non commercial park offers a beautiful location from which to enjoy your holiday.

-The park offers laundry facilities, excellent children’s play area, WiFi (from some areas of the park) The animal park is a big attraction for young and old with our Jacob sheep and Alpacas.
+The park offers laundry facilities, excellent children’s play area, WiFi (from some areas of the park) The animal park is a big attraction for young and old with our Jacob sheep and Fidel the Alpaca.
 Nearby we have The Greyhound Inn, The Moota coffee shop and Crags coffee house all offering locally produced food.

-This lodge is located in a secluded area of the park, with parking alongside, each has an integrated veranda complete with aluminium bistro style furniture and picnic table.
+This lodge is located in a secluded area of the park, with parking alongside, each has an integrated veranda complete with aluminum bistro style furniture.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Rooms||2 bedrooms, 1 bathrooms of which 1 family bathroom|

 |Family friendly||Great for children of all ages|

 |Notes||Pets welcome, No smoking at this property|

 |General||Central heating, TV, CD player|

 |Utilities||Dishwasher, Cooker, Microwave, Fridge, Freezer|